gabrielweyer/azure-functions-telemetry/README.md

 To keep Function Apps on a consumption plan alive and limit the number of cold starts, developers tend to use Application Insights [URL ping test][url-ping-test].
 This results in many requests being recorded in Application Insights.

-`HEAD` is more commonly used than `GET` for ping tests but it's easier to issue a `GET` with a web browser.
+:memo: `HEAD` is more commonly used than `GET` for ping tests but it's easier to issue a `GET` with a web browser.

 Navigate to `http://localhost:7073/health` (Default `v4`) in your favourite browser.